project-codeflare/mcad/README.md

 # MicroMCAD

-This code is a quick prototype exploring what an implementation of MCAD ([multi-cluster-app-dispatcher](https://github.com/project-codeflare/multi-cluster-app-dispatcher)) could look like if utilizing the latest [controller runtime](https://github.com/kubernetes-sigs/controller-runtime) and [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
-This prototype focuses on MCAD core capabilities (queuing and dispatching logic, resource management, priorities and preemption, error handling and requeuing) but does not implement advanced capabilities such multi-cluster management and quotas.
+This repository contains a prototype MCAD implementation ([multi-cluster-app-dispatcher](https://github.com/project-codeflare/multi-cluster-app-dispatcher)) using recent versions of [controller runtime](https://github.com/kubernetes-sigs/controller-runtime) and [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
+This prototype does not implement quotas.

+Multi-cluster support assumes the use of [KubeStellar](https://kubestellar.io) syncers.
+A simple [syncer.js](syncer/syncer.js) is provided as possible substitute for development.

 ## Getting Started